 8 OPINIONS/FEATURES

 Students call for environmental justice

-Kian Martin and

-Ryan Camero,

-highlighting the

-"shortcomings of

-intersectionality

-in the climate

-movement, and

-are a frontline

-community in the

-"Climate

-connected to so

-many other social

-problem, and by

-through

-common

-climate crisis."

-how

-that

-justice

-issues

-this
+such

+"Sometimes

-to
+the only way to

-we need

-recognize

-QTPOC

-is
+be louder is by

+government

+buildings,

 Elias Kamal STAFF REPORTER

 More than a hundred student leaders from across California gathered Friday, May 20t at De Anza College, the host site of a two-day Convergence with the California Student Sustainability Coalition.

 "Because of the significant position that California holds in climate policy globally, it is critical that students and young people are organized in this state and have the tools to continue pushing for climate justice here and abroad," said Arjun Gadkari, 19, society and environment major.

 Gadkari worked with several other passionate student leaders as a coordinator for the workshops and programs for the convergence.
 Together, the organizers solved

-creating a schedule consisting of expert speakers,

-logistics

-interactive workshops and an informative panel. "Ι goal was the accomplished," said an environmental studies major Devin Manion.
-"We got to hear so many different perspectives and tactics for addressing these issues.
-It built a strong sense of

-community."
-One

-as "Queer and Trans People of Color hurdles such registration, finance, housing, food, and Climate Justice" led by activists

-"Sometimes the only way to be louder is by think marching in the streets, occupying government buildings, dropping banners over freeways and blockading oil shipments."

-> - Arjun Gadkari, 19, society and environment major

-recognizing that particularly thought we have a shared struggle, we also provoking workshop was titled must recognize we need to act in

-Below: Students pose for a photograph at Convergence with the California Student Sustainability Coalition on Friday, May 20th at De Anza College.
-ELIAS KAMAL | LA VOZ STAFF
+at De Anza College.